-In a well-ordered society, every citizen understands how her society works-and how it works for her.
-The institutions of a well-ordered society will exert their soul-making powers, shaping the kinds of people that citizens want to be.
+In a well-ordered society, every citizen understands correctly how her society works-and how it works for her.
+The institutions of a well-ordered society will (as all institutions will) exert their soul-making powers, shaping the kinds of people that citizens want to be.
 A citizen raised in a well-ordered society will want to be fulfilled in her work, to be esteemed by her close associates, and to participate in a rich culture.
 She will want her most important life-choices to be protected by the state, and her views to be respected in public affairs.
 She will want recognition of her economic contributions, wherever she ends up in the economic distribution.
 In a well-ordered society, all citizens will have these desires-and each will correctly believe that her society is designed to satisfy them.
 Each citizen will see her world clearly, and see how it is built for her, given who she understands herself to be.
-She will affirm her society freely, because her society affirms her.
+She will affirm her society freely, because her society affirms her.100

 Rawls's vision is a society in which everyone has self-respect because the social order embodies what each citizen thinks she is, what she thinks her fellow citizens are, and what she thinks her society should be.
-And how does Rawls know that he has found the right conceptions to ground this reflexive justification-that citizens should be free and equal, and that society should be fair?
+And how does Rawls know that he has found the right conceptions of citizen and society to ground this reflexive justification?
+Given that our institutions will form us, why should we want them to form us guided by these particular ideas that citizens should be free and equal, and that society should be fair?
+This is a crucial question.
 Here Rawls will say that he has done his best to find the deepest bases of agreement within us-to find the ideals that best capture our understandings of ourselves, our world, and the relations we want with each other.
 The floor remains open for anyone who can offer a better model of social relations than his.
 The test of Rawls's attempt at social interpretation is whether we, here and now, find his society of self-respect attractive.
 The test is whether we and most of our fellow citizens would, on reflection, be proud to live in the society described by the Uber driver's speech.